saturnlighting/literature-review/README.md

 and engineering and technology.

 **To what extent does darkness influence active travel behaviour?**

+The positive results obtained in studies looking at the association between active travel uptake and street lighting show the importance of light conditions as a policy measure to encourage active travel in the dark.
+Lighting conditions improvements not only may increase active trips in general, but also the inclusivity of these modes, since, as has been demonstrated, street lighting will benefit more certain sectors of society such as women, children, the elderly, and certain disadvantaged groups

 **To what degree does darkness increase the risk of road collision among active travellers?**